A homotopy invariant of stable maps to oriented surfaces: Changes of the cumulative winding number under homotopy

-Now, let $f:M \rightarrow \R^2$ be a generic map of a manifold $M$ of arbitrary even dimension $m\geq2$.
-By Lemma ~\ref{l:25}, there are no self-intersection points of type $(a,a-1,a,a-1)$ with respect to the Euler chessboard function, and therefore, there are no cusp-fold moves involving double points of this type at all. \end{proof}
+Now, let $f:M \rightarrow F$ be a generic map of a manifold $M$ of an arbitrary even dimension $m\geq2$ to an oriented surface.
+By Lemma ~\ref{l:25}, there are no self-intersection points of type $(a, a-1,a,a-1)$ with respect to the Euler chessboard function, and therefore, there are no cusp-fold moves involving self-intersection points of this type at all. \end{proof}

 \begin{remark} We note that for an arbitrary chessboard function, its value need not be maximal over the bounded region created by a cusp-fold move.
 In general, there may possibly be six different types of cusp-fold moves: $CF(a,a-1,a,a-1), CF(a,a-1,a,a+1), CF(a,a-1,a-2,a-1),CF(a,a+1,a,a+1),CF(a,a+1,a,a-1), $ and $CF(a,a+1,a+2,a+1)$. \end{remark}